 We also find practices that are unlawful in a smaller set of jurisdictions.
-In the European Union, businesses are bound by an array of affirmative disclosure and independent consent requirements in the Consumer Rights Directive [41].
+In the European Union, businesses are bound by an array of affirmative disclosure and independent consent requirements in the Consumer Rights Directive [42].
 Websites that use the Sneaking dark patterns (Sneak into Basket, Hidden Subscription, and Hidden Costs) on European Union consumers are likely in violation of the Directive.
-Furthermore, user consent obtained through Trick Questions and Visual Interference dark patterns do not constitute freely given, informed and active consent as required by the General Data Protection Regulation (GDPR) [42].
+Furthermore, user consent obtained through Trick Questions and Visual Interference dark patterns do not constitute freely given, informed and active consent as required by the General Data Protection Regulation (GDPR) [43].
 In fact, the Norwegian Consumer Council filed a GDPR complaint against Google in 2018, arguing that Google used dark patterns to manipulate users into turning on the "Location History" feature on Android, and thus enabling constant location tracking [46].

 In addition to demonstrating specific instances of unlawful business practices, we contribute a new approach for regulatory agencies and other consumer protection stakeholders (e.g., journalists and civil society groups) to detect dark patterns.
 The crawling and clustering methodology that we developed is readily generalizable, and it radically reduces the difficulty of discovering and measuring dark patterns at web scale.
-Furthermore, we already have a data set available of third-party entities which provide the infrastructure to enable certain deceptive dark patterns such as social proof messages across a large number of shopping websites.
-Regulators can also use this list as an initial starting point to inform policy and regulation around what kinds of practices should be allowable in online shopping.
+Furthermore, we have a data set available of third-party entities which provide the infrastructure to enable certain deceptive dark patterns such as social proof messages across a large number of shopping websites.
+Regulators can also use this list as an initial starting point to inform policy and regulation around what kinds of practices should be allowable in the context online shopping.

-7.3 Dark Patterns and Future Studies At Scale
+6.3 Dark Patterns and Future Studies At Scale

-We created an extensive infrastructure for Internet measurement that leverages automated techniques and machine learning to conduct measurements of dark patterns at scale.
-Researchers can extend this infrastructure to measure dark patterns that are not just text-based.
-For example, Urgency can be created by a blinking timer; similarly, Forced Actions that are beneficial to a company can be enforced by making the default option (e.g., subscribing to a paid service) visually more appealing and noticeable than its alternative (e.g., not subscribing).
-In our study, we do not take into account colors or other kinds of visually manipulative dark patterns.
-However, future research could extend our measurement infrastructure to also capture these type of visual manipulations; one starting point for doing so may be the design mining literature [55].
-In addition, others can leverage our taxonomy of dark pattern characteristics to study and analyze dark patterns in other domains such as emails and mobile applications [38, 58].
+We created automated techniques that can be used to conduct measurements of dark patterns at web scale.
+Researchers can extend our tools and infrastructure to document the presence of dark patterns other types of websites (e.g., travel and ticket booking websites) by building a crawler that traverses users' primary interaction paths on those websites.
+Researchers can also extend our techniques to measure dark patterns that are not inherently dark because of the text they display but because they take advantage of visual elements.
+For example, urgency can be created by a blinking timer; similarly, Hidden Subscriptions can make the default option (e.g., subscribing to a paid service) visually more appealing and noticeable than its alternative (e.g., not subscribing).
+One starting point to detect such interfaces could be to incorporate style and color as features for clustering, or even use the design mining literature [38, 55, 58] to analyze specific types of interfaces (e.g., page headers) in isolation.
+Finally, researchers can leverage our descriptive taxonomy of dark pattern characteristics to study and analyze dark patterns in other domains, such as emails and mobile applications.

-7.4 Limitations
+6.4 Limitations